Daniel Tibbets: Rome (HBO TV Series)

 In 2000, Tibbets co-developed the television series Rome, together with writer-direction-producer William J. MacDonald.
 Tibbets developed the original pitch for Rome with MacDonald, and sold the concept to HBO where it would go on to run for two seasons, and earn 15 nominations and 7 wins at the 2007 Primetime Emmy Awards and was the most expensive TV series in the history of television at the time, costing over $100 million to produce.

 Smosh

-In 2021 Tibbets became the first chief executive officer in the history of Smosh, YouTube's most watched comedy sketch brand, Smosh, whose audience numbers over 45 million subscribers and 10 billion lifetime views on that platform.
-Tibbets reported to Rhett & Link, owners of Mythical Entertainment, principal shareholders of Smosh and credited as two of the most influential content creators of all time.
+In 2021 Tibbets became the first chief executive officer in the history of Smosh, YouTube's most watched comedy sketch brand, whose audience numbers over 45 million subscribers and 10 billion lifetime views on that platform.
+Tibbets reported to Rhett & Link, owners of Mythical Entertainment and principal shareholders of Smosh.
 Responsible for the nurturing and development of talent while at the company, Tibbets would help grow the careers of notable members of the “Smosh Family” including Chance McCrary, Arasha Lalani, Angela Giarratana.

 In 2022, Tibbets was also one of the key architects behind a partnership between Smosh and G4 - the network dedicated to video games and the gaming lifestyle.
 Smosh syndicated their content on G4, attracting new audiences and expanding the reach of their IP.
 Tibbets also spearheaded Smosh's move into live streaming specials through its partner Kiswe.